โ† back to index

 Translation notes

 Milewski covers the Haskell Monoid typeclass (mempty, mappend) and the distinction between point-free and pointwise equality.
-Here we show the same ideas in Scheme (functions and strings) and Python.
-The free monoid on an alphabet is the set of all strings over that alphabet with concatenation.
-Haskell's String type with (++) is exactly this free monoid.
-The categorical perspective on monoids (single-object category) is what makes them composable with everything else in category theory.
+The examples below translate the same ideas into Scheme and Python.
+The free monoid on an alphabet is the set of all strings over that alphabet with concatenation; Haskell's String type with (++) is exactly this.
+Viewing monoids as single-object categories lets them compose with every other categorical construction.